 - ½ teaspoon powdered sugar (sakkare pudi)

-- Salt (uppu) to taste
+- salt (uppu) to taste

 - 1 tablespoon roasted gram powder (hurigadale/putani powder)

-- 2 tablespoon oil (enne)
+- 2 tablespoons oil (enne)

 Instructions